RichardKnight88/trust-pisits/README.md

 Working as a group brought invaluable insight into seeing how other people work and think.
 We would mostly work individually but on a group video call.
 I really enjoyed being able to support and problem solve my colleagues' code.
 I feel explaining my understanding of concepts to them further strengthened my communication skills and my own understanding of these concepts.

 I am also proud of my idea of utilising the User model for both 'standard' and 'deus' users.
-Allowing different functionality for each and having the 'deus' user assigned by the location the location a user registers from.
+Allowing different functionality for each and having the 'deus' user assigned by the location a user registers from.

 ```js